mckinsey/vizro/README.md

 ## Vizro visual vocabulary

 Our visual vocabulary dashboard helps you to select and create various types of charts.
-It helps you decide when to use each chart type, and offers sample Python code using [Plotly](https://plotly.com/python/).
+It helps you decide when to use each chart type, and offers sample Python code to create these charts with [Plotly](https://plotly.com/python/) and embed them into a Vizro dashboard.

 <a href="https://huggingface.co/spaces/vizro/demo-visual-vocabulary/">
 <img src="https://raw.githubusercontent.com/mckinsey/vizro/main/.github/images/visual_vocabulary.png" width="600">